Tadelakt Application & Maintenance

 Once the area is completely dry you can apply wax.
 The wax we recommend is Kreidezeit Carnauba Wax Emulsion, which is water based and is easily applied with a brush, sponge or soft cloth, again start from the bottom to avoid drip stains.
 The Carnauba Wax will give a high gloss when buffed with a lambswool bonnet on a polishing machine.

-Completely dry and hard after approximately 4 weeks.
+Touch dry in < 24 hours.
+Fully hardened after approximately 4 weeks.

 Materials Check List